jimmson/claude/README.md

 Examples:
 - `/research what is causing this bug`
-- `/research the issue where this happens`
+- `/research adding the feaure documents here ./feature.md`

 ### Plan
 Create detailed implementation plans through interactive iteration with structured phases and success criteria from a research file.